-The 5 most charming Small Museums
+The 5 most charming small museums in Paris

 1) Musée des Arts Forains